mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 officially represent the off-world investment bureau Saarbar Landesbank AG (SLAG) and votes on their behalf.
-She has an apartment on Siduri Station but spends much of her time looking after SLAG's other investments in other nearby systems and thus spends very little time on- station.
+She has an apartment on Siduri Station but spends much of her time looking after SLAG's other investments in other nearby systems and thus spends very little time on-station.
 SLAG owns 10% of the stake in the Consortium.
 ```

 ```